All Episodes

 I'm beginning to see you're changing on that.

-Do you honestly believe that do you still as it you support a universal plan or are you open to the private industry still being maintained?
+Are you open to the private industry still being maintained?

-I would hope that we can set up a system that allows those who can go through their employer to access a federal system or a state pool of some sort.
+I would hope that we set up a system that allows those who can go through their employer to access a federal system or a state pool of some sort.

 But I don't think we're going to be able to eliminate employer coverage immediately.